A day out from Dalat - The Elephant Waterfalls , Linh An Pagoda and an Alpine Roller Coaster

 We, with our limited time and budget, scooted on.

-The road to the temple and falls was pretty busy with lorries and locals in every kind of car, bike and HGV imaginable.
+After the coffee farms the road to the temple and falls got pretty busy with lorries and locals in every kind of car, bike and HGV imaginable.
 It wasn’t horrible to drive on, but it was very disconcerting how many people appeared to be happy texting whilst driving a bike down a hill at 50kph!
 We took it safe and slow.

-Google put the travel time to be around 45 minutes to an hour between Da Lat and the Linh Ẩn Pagoda, due to being stuck behind a lorry transporting concrete slabs, it took us a little over this.
+Google put the travel time to be around 45 minutes to an hour between Dalat and the Linh Ẩn Pagoda.
+Due to getting stuck behind a lorry transporting concrete slabs, it took us a little over an hour.
 Soon enough though we could see the huge white statue of the Linh Ẩn Temple rising above the buildings of a small town.
 We had arrived.

 The Linh Ẩn Pagoda, Guan Yin Statue and a view of the Elephant Falls